Drills and holes

 “I don’t think it works like that at all.
 You see an electric drill in a shop and decide you want it.
 Then you take it home and wander around your house looking for excuses to drill holes in things.”

 “To a man with a hammer, everything looks like a nail.”

 That a customer wants a hole, not a drill, is a favourite trope of legal futurologists.
 Their message: do not assume that users of the legal system are irrevocably tied to how it currently works.
 Clients want outcomes.
 How the legal machinery by which these outcomes are delivered works is of little interest to them; what matters is that the outcome works, it is cheap and it is quick.

 So: all this carry-on with law reports, dusty legal opinions, horsehair wigs and so on is incidental bunk.
 No-one, necessarily, wants it.
-The rational moderniser’s refrain: or risk being driven out of business.
+Heed the rational moderniser’s refrain or risk being driven out of business.

 Come the revolution —

 But — and, look, it’s easy to be wise in hindsight, readers, but let’s do it anyway — the anticipated “seismic shifts” in legal industry are taking a long time to happen.
 But AI?
 Well, let’s wait and see.